 By publishing relevant equality information it is hoped that it will make public boards more transparent about their decision-making processes and accountable to people who access CWP services.
 It also aims to give the public the information they need to be able to hold public bodies accountable for their performance on equality.

-The CWP Annual Equality & Diversity Report updates the Board on the progress in relation to the Trusts work around equality and diversity.
+The CWP Annual Equality, Diversity & Inclusion Monitoring Report updates the Board on the progress in relation to the Trusts work around Equality, Diversity & Inclusion.
 The report provides details of our current performance, how the Trust is meeting its legal obligations, ongoing work to date, identified challenges and sets key actions for moving forwards.